-The Samsung Galaxy S20 Fan Edition technically isn’t the ‘Galaxy S20 Lite’ that many were expecting, but that distinction is in name only, because the newest Galaxy phone is essentially a more affordable spin on the Galaxy S20 from early 2020.
+The Samsung Galaxy S20 Fan Edition technically isn’t the ‘Galaxy S20 Lite’ that many were expecting, but that distinction is in name only, because this mid-range Galaxy phone is essentially a more affordable spin on the Galaxy S20 from early 2020.

 The Samsung Galaxy S20 FE comes in a wide variety of eye-catching colors, from a pale mint to bright red and more besides, and there’s much more diversity than the typically limited selection of other smartphones.
 The design could be divisive though, as the screen doesn’t curve at the edges, and the back of the handset is plastic, making the phone feel relatively cheap in the hand.